 Item Uncertainties Effect if Actual Results Differ from Assumptions/Estimates Housing Stock Valuation The Council adopts the Beacon methodology to annually revalue the Housing stock owned by the Council.
-The method adopted divides the several areas within the district into 5 pools, with a single pool being used to inform the Beacon indices each year on a cyclical basis.
-The indices are then applied across the entire Portfolio.
-Each year, it is recognised that the area based pool approach may result in fluctuations in the Beacon indices when making a comparison against the national house price benchmark.
-Over the 5 year period whereby each area is covered by valuation, the methodology does result in a fair market average valuation being carried in the Council's balance sheet.
-In any 1 year however, depending on the area sample, a variation in the Beacon indices in comparison to the national house price benchmark can result in a valuation difference.
-In 2016/17, the NFDC Beacon indices totaled 11.2%, whereas the national benchmark totaled 6.1%.
-The resultant difference in these figures equates to c£19m.
+The method adopted divides Towns and Parishes across the District into 5 pools, with a single pool being used to inform the Beacon indices each year on a cyclical basis.
+The pools were revised during 2017/18 to include Towns and Parishes across the District, rather than being too heavily weighted to a specific geographical area.
+Each year, it is recognised that the Beacon indices may well result in differing valuations when making a comparison against the national house price benchmark.
+Over the 5 year period of valuation, the methodology does result in a fair market average valuation being carried in the Council's balance sheet.
+In any one year however, depending on the pool used to inform the Beacon indices, a variation can occur against the Land Registry house price benchmark.
+In 2017/18, the NFDC Beacon indices totaled 0.05%, whereas the South East benchmark totaled 3.3%.
+The resultant difference in these figures equates to circa £12 million.